 Emergency Custody Hearings

 What Happens at Emergency Custody Hearings?

 If the Court has entered an ex parte Emergency Custody Order, there will be a hearing in 10 days or less.
 At the hearing, the Court will determine whether the ex parte Emergency Custody Order will remain in place, be dissolved, or be modified after having had the opportunity to hear from both parents and any necessary witnesses.
 At the hearing, the parents (as well as any other person who has custody of the child) has the right to present testimony and evidence as to the emergency situation set out in the motion.
 To be successful in an emergency custody hearing, the skill required to present your case to the court cannot be understated or underestimated.
-Strong supporting evidence and testimony is critically important.
+Strong supporting evidence and testimony are critically important.
 The child custody lawyers at Kirkman Attorneys at Law in Greensboro, NC are experienced and skilled in emergency custody matters and stand ready to provide you with strong, effective advocacy.

 Do I Need A Lawyer to Get Emergency Custody?

 A skilled child custody lawyers can prepare the necessary forms to bring to court, and submit the relevant information that will help you to get emergency custody of your children.
 It is important that the paperwork and forms be perfectly completed, otherwise you risk the Court dismissing the case or denying you emergency relief.
 Additionally, if you don’t comply with the local rules of court, you could also be subject to sanctions.
 Our professional and experienced child custody lawyers at Kirkman Attorneys at Law in Greensboro will help you with every detail of your child custody case, from the filing of the motion seeking emergency custody through fighting for sole full custody of your children if they are at risk of injury or harm.
 Call now for more information, or fill out our online form.
 We can take immediate action for you if your children are in danger.